- Video length: 1:50

 - If necessary, maximize the ArcGIS Pro window or undock the chart view and resize it so you can see all four campground names.

 Data values are labeled on the y-axis.
-The values depend on the size of the chart.
+The number of values depends on the size of the chart.

 - Hover over a bar on the chart.